DistrictDataLabs/baleen/README.md

 Your Mongo database collections should be created as you add new documents to them, and at this point you're ready to develop!

-## Docker Setup
+## Installation Option #2: Docker Setup

 Included in this repository are files related to setting up the development environment using docker if you wish.

 1. Install Docker Machine and Docker Compose e.g. with [Docker Toolbox](https://www.docker.com/products/docker-toolbox).

-2. Clone the repository
+2. Type this command to build docker container:

     ```
+docker build -t "baleen_app_1" -f Dockerfile-app .
+    ```

+3. Clone the repository

+    ```
 $ git clone git@github.com:bbengfort/baleen.git
 $ cd baleen
     ```

-3. Create your local configuration file.
+4. Create your local configuration file.
 Edit it with your configuration details; your MongoDB server will be at host `mongo`.

     ```
 $ cp conf/baleen-example.yaml conf/baleen.yaml